Liam Dann: Don't blame Derek Handley for CTO mess

 Read more: Handley to walk away with more than $100K for job he never started

-The first and most obvious was it added to the list of Claire Curran's woes and no doubt weighed on her subsequent resignation as Minister of Broadcasting, Communications and Digital Media.
+The first and most obvious was it added to the list of Clare Curran's woes and no doubt weighed on her subsequent resignation as Minister of Broadcasting, Communications and Digital Media.

 But it also gave the local tech sector a heads-up about Handley's impending appointment.